No Contact Rule After a Breakup: Why It Works and How to Do It

 MAINTAINING CONTACT- ANY CONTACT WITH YOUR EX- KEEPS YOU STUCK IN A TOXIC JAM- IT GUARANTEES THE PAIN WILL CONTINUE...

 IT IMMOBILIZES YOU FROM MOVING FORWARD- IT PUTS YOU AT A STANDSTILL.
-IT SABATOGES THE OPPORTUNITY FOR YOU TO RECOVER FROM YOUR LOVE ADDICTION and Obsessive Attachment.
+IT SABOTAGES THE OPPORTUNITY FOR YOU TO RECOVER FROM YOUR LOVE ADDICTION AND OBSESSIVE ATTACHMENT.

 If you truly want your sanity back, for the pain to heal, and for obsession to dissipate, you need to STOP acting out your addiction by breaking ANY, and ALL contact with your ex.